microfocus-idol/cga-deploy/README.md

 | audit         | 8050     | no         | PostgreSQL database storing audit logs                               |
 | api           | 8060     | yes        | System HTTP API                                                      |

-Docker volumes are created with the prefix `micro-focus-idol-cga_`, which can be changed using the `COMPOSE_PROJECT_NAME` setting.
+Docker volumes are created with the prefix `opentext-idol-cga_`, which can be changed using the `COMPOSE_PROJECT_NAME` setting.
 The following volumes are created:

 | **Component** | **Volume name**                        | **Purpose**                                      |